Jephtha-T/DMS_CW2024/README.md

 List the features that have been successfully
 implemented and are functioning as expected.
 Provide a brief description of each.

-Main Menu Screen
+- Main Menu Screen
+- Pause Function
 Replay button
 Level Select Screen
-- Fixed Hitboxes (Blank Spaces removed in resource images to reflect hitboc properly) Impact VFX
+- Fixed Hitboxes (Blank Spaces removed in resource images to reflect hitboc properly)
-Scoreboard
-Weapon Upgrades
+- Impact VFX
+- Scoreboard  (Clearly Shows kill per level and kills needed to go to next level) Weapon Upgrades
 - Items   (Items to be picked up by Userplane for power ups)
-  - ShieldItem (Invulnerability Shield for User from projectiles) Music
+  - ShieldItem (Invulnerability Shield for User from projectiles)
+- Music & SFX
 Different Enemies
 More Levels
-walls lasers
+walls / lasers

 # Implemented but Not Working Properly: